gkarakou/systemd-denotify/README.md

 </pre>

-NOTE: if you only find python3 libs in your distro's repos there is a python3 library named systemd-notify3.py, but it has not been thoroughly tested and is not guaranteed to work.
+NOTE: if you only found the python3 libs in your distro's repos there is a python3 library named systemd-notify3.py, but it has not been thoroughly tested and is not guaranteed to work.
 To install it:

 <pre>
 sudo sh INSTALL.sh -python3